projectacrn/acrn-hypervisor/doc/api/GVT-g_api.rst

 .. _MPT_interface:

-ACRN-GT mediated pass-through (MPT) interface
+AcrnGT mediated pass-through (MPT) interface
 **************************************************

-ACRN-GT receives request from GVT module through MPT interface.
+AcrnGT receives request from GVT module through MPT interface.
 Refer to the :ref:`Graphic_mediation` page.

 A collection of function callbacks in the MPT module will be attached to GVT host at the driver loading stage.
-ACRN-GT MPT function callbacks are described as below:
+AcrnGT MPT function callbacks are described as below: